-Belmont's FSS program provides the following incentives to FSS participants in addition to the FSS escrow account: A 'welcome' gift upon completing and signing the required Enrollment documents, which includes but is not limited to the Individual Training and Service Plan and the Contract of Participation.
+Belmont's FSS program provides the following incentives to FSS participants in addition to the FSS escrow account: A 'welcome' upon completing and signing the Individual Training and Service Plan and the Contract of Participation.

 B. Interim Disbursements

 Families may request an interim disbursement from the escrow account once the FSS family has fulfilled at least one action step, in order to pay for specific goods or services that will help the family make progress toward achieving the goals in its Individual Training and Services Plan (ITSP).
 Requests must be made in writing and must be submitted prior to the use of any escrow is determined.
 Requests may be made throughout the term of the Contract of Participation.
 A determination of whether the family qualifies for the requested interim disbursement will be made on a case-by-case basis by the FSS Coordinator and Housing Programs Manager for Belmont.
 The FSS coordinator will first explore options of other funding and service providers, which must be exhausted before a request for an interim disbursement will be approved.